Ruidong Group Co., Ltd

 Piping Design Deserves More Attention Than It Gets

 Just as important, piping should be supported so it does not place stress on the equipment.
-Trane recommends that piping not be run too close to the chiller during installation, and it emphasizes that isolation valves should be located so service can be performed on flow devices, thermometers, flexible connectors, and removable spool pieces.
+Standard installation recommendations suggest that piping not be run too close to the chiller during installation, and emphasize that isolation valves should be located so service can be performed on flow devices, thermometers, flexible connectors, and removable spool pieces.
 If the piping layout is cramped, the installation may look neat on day one but become expensive every time service is required.

 Leave Room for Maintenance, Not Just Installation

 A useful installation is not one that merely fits; it is one that can be maintained without dismantling half the mechanical room.
-Manufacturer guidance for indoor water-cooled scroll chillers specifically calls for sufficient service clearance, including access for tube cleaning or removal.
-Trane’s piping guidance similarly recommends practical isolation space for sensors, flow devices, flexible connectors, and removable pipe sections.
+Standard installation guidelines for indoor water-cooled scroll chillers specifically call for sufficient service clearance, including access for tube cleaning or removal.
+Standard piping guidance similarly recommends practical isolation space for sensors, flow devices, flexible connectors, and removable pipe sections.

 The table below summarizes the difference between a minimal-fit approach and a maintenance-ready approach: